 In multi-cat households, staring can sometimes relate to territorial dynamics or social hierarchy establishment.
 Cats might engage in prolonged staring contests with other cats as a way of asserting dominance or establishing boundaries within their shared space.

-This type of staring typically occurs between cats rather than between cats and humans, but understanding these dynamics helps create a more harmonious multi-pet environment.
+This type of staring typically occurs between cats rather than between cats and humans, but understanding these dynamics creates a more harmonious multi-pet environment.

 How to Respond to Your Cat’s Staring